AIPI540Spring2025Avengers/recommendation_systems/README.md

 ## **Ethics Statement**

 This project uses publicly available datasets in compliance with their terms of use.
 We ensure that all data is handled responsibly, avoiding any misuse, unauthorized distribution, or unethical applications.
-No personally identifiable information (PII) is collected or used, and we strive to mitigate bias in AI-driven resume analysis.
-Our goal is to enhance fair and transparent hiring processes while respecting data privacy and ethical AI principles.
+No personally identifiable information (PII) is collected or used.

 ---